friedenberg/r-sum-/resume.md

 -   Release Manager (2014-01 -- 2016-06)

-    -   Transformed engineering culture by pioneering a two-week release schedule and a continuous-delivery model of app releases
-    -   Responsible for the stable releases of all Etsy mobile apps (Android Buyer, Android Seller, iOS Buyer, & iOS Seller)
+    -   Transformed engineering culture by pioneering a two-week release schedule and a continuous-delivery model of app releases while being responsible for the stable releases of all four Etsy mobile apps
-    -   Mitigated product-launch conflicts
-    -   Created and documented efficient and effective failure-paths for releases
     -   Designed and built a UI to allow iOS engineers to selectively enable / disable features in the iOS app to improve ease of testing
     -   [Interviewed engineering managers]{.skill-interviews}

-# Mentoring & Volunteering {#section-5 .table-leader .padding-bottom}
+# Mentoring & Volunteering {#mentoring-volunteering .table-leader .padding-bottom}

-##  {#section-7}
+##

-:::: position-flex
+::: position-flex
 ::: {.position-flex-text .position-flex-company}
 NYC Tech Talent Pipeline
 :::